 You can read more about the most common types below.
 A targeted therapy can belong to more than one of these groups.
 For example, a monoclonal antibody may also block cancer cell growth.
 So it may also be called a cancer growth inhibitor.
 Some types of targeted therapy are also an immunotherapy.

-If you know the name of the drug you are looking for, you can use our list of treatments to find it.
+If you know the name of the drug you are looking for, you can use our list of targeted and immunotherapy drugs to find it.
 This gives more information about:

 - what each treatment is